Skip to main content

 I mean, I couldn’t hear anyone.
 This didn’t just limit my participation, though.
 The experience left me feeling isolated, exhausted, and very self-conscious.

 I don’t have this problem with video conferencing.
 I can carry on conversations, participate in meetings, even run meetings effectively.
 All critical activities for a Scrum master.
-But running the meetings in person depends heavily on the acoustics of the space I am in and the willingness of people in the room to project their voice.
+But if I am running the meetings in-person I rely on the acoustics of the space I am in.

 The situation has improved somewhat since I bought new hearing aids, but it’s always going to be a problem.
 The acoustics of conference rooms are often designed to absorb noise, which does me no favors.
 And trendy office designs often magnify and reflect sounds, which also present very challenging environments for hearing aids.